is one of the most successful open source content management systems. Its success

 * Mature and widely used in academia, industry and government, which speaks well for its sustainability

-* Easy to create custom content types for use in describing laboratory equipment or experimental parameters
+* Easy to create custom content types for use in describing experimental protocols and data

 Being built on a powerful CMS brings the flexibility other dedicated laboratory

 informatics systems may lack.

 * Thousands of free, custom modules to enhance any setup - data collection forms, workflow, diagramming, analysis, plotting & charting, social networking, media management, geodata, authentication and authorization, service architecture infrastructure, semantic web capabilities

 * Works well with the increasing move towards using services for research in the cloud and project based collaboration

 We believe that Drupal provides a unique combination in the extent that it fulfills these three qualities compared to other options.